-Click on the image above to hear the first episode of the radio documentary accompanying the release of Who Killed Oswald Grey?
+Click the microphone to hear the all episodes of the radio documentary: Who Killed Oswald Grey?

 Oswald Grey came to England aged 18 in 1960.
 Two years later he became the last man to be hanged in in Birmingham and the last Black man to be executed in Britain.
 The justice system was hasty and careless.
 Those who judged him were burdened by prejudice – and not just about race.
 Scandal born of carelessness is the hallmark of this piece of Black history: a story forgotten until now.